-We always hear about gender imbalance in STEM (Science, Technology, Engineering, Mathematics) fields so I decided to write this post as a fun way to encourage more females to join STEM fields and also to retain those intelligent females who are already working in male dominant industries.
+We always hear about gender imbalance in STEM (Science, Technology, Engineering, Mathematics) fields so as a woman in tech, I decided to write this post as a fun way to encourage more females to join STEM fields and also to retain those intelligent females who are already working in male dominated industries.

 1. You are always the best dressed in any occasion, even if you were wearing a dress from 3 seasons ago.